 }

-Then implementing the OutlinePrint trait on Point will compile successfully and we can call outline_print on a Point instance to display it within an outline of asterisks.
+Then implementing the OutlinePrint trait on Point will compile successfully, and we can call outline_print on a Point instance to display it within an outline of asterisks.

 The Newtype Pattern to Implement External Traits on External Types

-In Chapter 10 in the “Implementing a Trait on a Type” section, we mentioned the orphan rule that says we’re allowed to implement a trait on a type as long as either the trait or the type are local to our crate.
-It is possible to get around this restriction using the newtype pattern, which involves creating a new type in a tuple struct (we covered tuple structs in the “Tuple Structs without Named Fields to Create Different Types” section of Chapter 5).
-The tuple struct will have one field and will be a thin wrapper around the type we want to implement a trait for.
+In “Implementing a Trait on a Type” on page XX in Chapter 10, we mentioned the orphan rule that states we’re allowed to implement a trait on a type as long as either the trait or the type are local to our crate.
+It’s possible to get around this restriction using the newtype pattern, which involves creating a new type in a tuple struct.
+(We covered tuple structs in “Tuple Structs Without Named Fields to Create Different Types” on page XX in Chapter 5.)
+The tuple struct will have one field and be a thin wrapper around the type we want to implement a trait for.
 Then the wrapper type is local to our crate, and we can implement the trait on the wrapper.
-“Newtype” is a term originating from the Haskell programming language.
-There’s no runtime performance penalty for using this pattern, and the wrapper type is elided at compile time.
+Newtype is a term that originates from the Haskell programming language.
+There is no runtime performance penalty for using this pattern, and the wrapper type is elided at compile time.

+prod: check/link xrefs (ch 10 & ch 5)

-As an example, we want to implement Display on Vec, which the orphan rule prevents us from doing directly because the Display trait and the Vec type are both defined outside of our crate.
-We can make a Wrapper struct that holds an instance of Vec, then we can implement Display on Wrapper and use the Vec value as shown in Listing 19-31:
+As an example, let’s say we want to implement Display on Vec, which the orphan rule prevents us from doing directly because the Display trait and the Vec type are defined outside our crate.
+We can make a Wrapper struct that holds an instance of Vec; then we can implement Display on Wrapper and use the Vec value, as shown in Listing 19-31:

-Filename: src/main.rs
+src/main.rs

 use std::fmt;